archibate/gpt4o/README.md

 ## Features
 - Context-aware suggestions 🌍
-- Project files accounted 📄
+- Project files accounted 🏅
-- Recent change awareness ±
+- Recent change awareness 📜
-- Real-time code completion ⚡
+- Real-time code completion ⏰
 - Incremental streaming result ⏳
 - Edit existing code bases 🛠️
-- Recognizing terminal errors ⚠️
+- Able to see diagnostics ⚠️
 - Fix your code in place 📝
+- Auto-move around cursor 🚦
+- Terminal output included 💻
+- Auto-embed for related files 🤓
 - Multi-language support 🌐
 - Customizable settings ⚙️
+- Edit-mode and chat-mode 💬
-- Lightweight and efficient 💨
+- Lightweight and efficient ⚡
+- Async execution for performance 💪
+- Ready to use out of the box 📦

 ## Installation
-To install gpt4o.nvim, first make sure you have python3 support on your NeoVim.
+To install gpt4o.nvim, first make sure you have python3 support on your NeoVim 🙌

 You may do this by running: